Summer Photo Workshop Around Iceland

 WHAT IS INCLUDED?

-• Photographic tutoring and guidance by two professional photographers and tour leaders.
+• Photographic tutoring and guidance by a professional photographer.

 • Accommodation for 9 nights including 2 nights in Reykjavík at the beginning and end of the trip.